slipstream/SlipStreamDocumentation/docs/tutorials/nb/nuvlabox-defined.rst

 Key business benefits
 ---------------------
-- Built-in security.
+- Built-in **security**.
 All communication is encrypted and deployments automated for increased security.
-- Plug & Play device.
+- **Plug & Play** device.
 The NuvlaBox is pre-configured so the end user has to simply plug it in and it’s operational.
 - Central control point.
-Using a user-friendly web interface the NuvlaBox can be controlled via simple dashboard.
+Using a **user-friendly web interface** the NuvlaBox can be controlled via simple dashboard.
-- Remote updates mean reduced costs.
+- **Remote updates** mean reduced costs.
 No need to send an engineer or expert on site to update hardware or software.
-- Secure web access to the apps running in your NuvlaBox.
+- **Secure web access** to the apps running in your NuvlaBox.
-- Supports hybrid cloud deployment scenarios.
+- Supports **hybrid cloud** deployment scenarios.
 Workloads can be easily moved from private to public cloud giving flexibility and cost savings.
-- Reliable local connectivity.
+- **Reliable local connectivity**.
 Once powered up the NuvlaBox creates its own local WiFi network, which can be used by any device.
-- Connectivity agnostic.
+- **Connectivity agnostic**.
 The NuvlaBox can be connected to the wide area network using a number of connectivity technologies, including Ethernet, mobile, WiFi and satellite.

 Who is it for?
 --------------